By Louis Golino for CoinWeek.com …..

 LG– How did you get involved with designing coins and how did you become a coin designer for The Perth Mint?

 IIJ– Growing up, I’ve always felt inspired to draw and I dreamed of being an illustrator or an animator.
-To add to my portfolio and learn more about the craft that I love, I studied at the Central School of Art and Design in Perth specialising in illustration and multimedia.
+To add to my portfolio and learn more about the craft that I love, I studied at the Central School of Art and Design in Perth specializing in illustration and multimedia.
 I graduated with an Advanced Diploma in Graphic Design in 2006.
-Following this, I took up a Bachelor of Multimedia at Curtin University which enabled me to further study animation, web design, illustration, video editing and photography.
+Following this, I took up a Bachelor of Multimedia at Curtin University, which enabled me to further study animation, web design, illustration, video editing, and photography.
 I have worked as an Illustrator at The Perth Mint since early 2011.